 In June 1863, Confederates invaded Pennsylvania.
 As the state prepared militia, Dickinson College students were getting ready for final exams.
 The Confederates arrived in Carlisle on June 27, 1863 and made Old West their headquarters and used East College as a hospital.
 On July 1, 1863 General J.E.B.
 Stuart arrived and demanded the Union army surrender and after they refused the Confederates shelled the town.
 They left the next day due to reports that the battle in Gettysburg had begun.
 East College and South College were both damaged during the attack.

 During the years of the Civil War, Dickinson College remained a house divided with students and graduates representing both the Union and the Confederate.
+A Civil War Trails Marker is located on College Street between High Street and Church Avenue.

 - Motorcoach Parking: